-If your child has an Education, Health and Care plan it should set out the support and resources that are provided.
+If your child has an Education, Health and Care plan (or Statement of Special Educational Need) it should set out the support and resources that are provided.

 Where can I get further information, advice or support?

 Look for the SEN Information Report on the school website.